scrptktty/what-is-sinatra-v-000/README.md

 Essentially, Sinatra is nothing more than some pre-written methods that we can include in our applications to turn them into Ruby web applications.

+## Why Sinatra Before Rails

+We've all heard of "Ruby on Rails" and how powerful it is.
+You can build impressive web applications in mere hours!
+How amazing.
+Rails is in fact amazing, and you can in fact, build powerful complicated web applications in just a few short hours.
+But, to be perfectly honest, Rails can feel like a big black box of magic.
+Most people, when they learn Rails for the first time, literally say "Its like magic!".
+But we're developers, and we know that magic isn't real and that other smart developers just built an impressive framework.

+So that means it's important to understand the basic concepts of Rails before diving into Rails itself. **Enter Sinatra.**

+Sinatra is considered a _light weight_ framework where the responsibility of app structure and communication falls solely on the developer.
+Sinatra doesn't give you a lot to get started with.
+There is no way to auto-generate files and directories, no way for the app to make assumptions about routes, or "Sinatra magic".

+Because of this, working with Sinatra allows you to dive in deep with the major concepts of MVC.
+You are required to manually set up routes and connect them to other pieces of your application.
+Without this manual setup, your application does not automatically know how to communicate with your database, or what HTML files to load in the browser.
+And even more importantly, without a manual setup, you lose connection to the major components of a web application, and in particular, all the moving pieces of MVC, a system for building web applications that governs 90% of the worlds' apps.

 ## The Sinatra DSL

 Any application that requires the `sinatra` library will get access to methods like: `get` and `post`.
 These methods provide the ability to instantly transform a ruby application into an application that can respond to HTTP requests.